 The Trimble PP-RTX subscription-based correction service within POSPac was used for final positioning.
 Results were good overall, usually at 0.10 m or better vertically.
+Applanix Smart Base (ASB) processing mode within POSPac was utilized for a handful of POS files to improve vertical agreement.
+These were itemized earlier in this report.
 Refer to the DAPR for additional detail.